bsnes-emu/bsnes/docs/guides/import.md

 in the correct place,
 a window will appear saying
 "Import completed, but with 1 errors.
 View log?"
-(or howevery many games were lacking the correct firmware).
+(or however many games were lacking the correct firmware).
 If you press "Yes",
 a new window will appear listing the games that couldn't be imported, and at least one firmware file that was missing or incorrect, like this: